 While market socialism can thrive with a bigger population, it’s good to start with,

-A currency max of 100 doubloons, but 30 doubloons distributed in the village.
+A currency max of 100 doubloons, but 30 doubloons are distributed in the village.

 And a population of 10 people.

-With these key ingredients together, all virtual realties becomes possible, and a healthy economy and culture can be constructed on these principles alone.
+With these key ingredients together, all virtual realities become possible, and a healthy economy and culture can be constructed on these principles alone.

-If I was on vacation, I would definitely want to visit Jolly Roger’s Lagoon in Banjo-Tooie.
+If I were on vacation, I would want to visit Jolly Roger’s Lagoon in Banjo-Tooie.
 If I lived there, I wouldn’t worry about the stress of work, the anxiety of my welfare, or the struggle to survive, because profit no longer commands the means of production.